DanChurchill/car_price_predictor/README.md

 ## <a name="project_description"></a>Project Description and Goals:
 The purpose of this project is utilize a database of used auto sales to construct a model that can predict their sale price.
 The datasource includes the Manheim Market Report price, an industry standard for pricing automobiles.
-Can that model be beaten?
+Can that model be beaten and give us a business advantage?

 Goal 1: Build a model using only the features of the vehicle to predict sales price.